 Part 1 of the IRA Series

 Have you ever noticed sometimes when the IRA Guru leaves the credit union it is without notice or training for a replacement??!!
-On the first day of training, you feel like someone placed you on a crazy merry-go-round and you can’t jump off.
-In other words, you have NO IDEA where to go or what they are talking about.
-Everything just sounds foreign to you.
-It’s true.
-IRAs are a different world from the other accounts at your credit union.
-They may look similar, but the rules, regulations and IRS reporting build the complications to the point where you feel like you are on falling off of a cliff!!
+On the first day of training, you feel like someone dropped you in the middle of the ocean and told you to swim to shore.
+In other words, you have NO IDEA where the nearest island is or how you will make it there.
+IRAs are a different product than most offered by the credit union.
+They may look similar, but the rules, regulations and IRS reporting build the complications to the point where you feel like you are drowning in information.
 And, just when you finally find your footing, they change the rules again!

 While it may take years to build a confidence level where you can answer almost any question thrown your way, the goal is to raise your comfort level if you are a rookie and to reinforce your knowledge if you have a higher level of experience.